Tongariro Alpine Crossing Planning & What To Bring

 Also be prepared for the unfortunate event of changing your plans and turning back if the weather takes a bad turn, visibility is poor and in strong winds.

 It is recommended that you organize a transport to the beginning of the track with one of the many operator providers so that they know when to expect you off the mountain.
-They are pockets of cell phone coverage so bring your mobile in case of emergencies.
+They are pockets of cell phone and even internet coverage so bring your mobile in case of emergencies.

 If you are intending to spend the night, please fill in an intention form at the Department of Conservation Visitor Centre and remember to let them know when you have completed your trip.